bitwalker/timex/README.md

 [![wercker status](https://app.wercker.com/status/a77f83a04ae1006c9ee44f61a1a147a0/m/ "wercker status")](https://app.wercker.com/project/bykey/a77f83a04ae1006c9ee44f61a1a147a0)

-The API for `Date` is relatively stable at this point.
+Most everything is complete at this point.
+There are likely some edge cases around formatting/parsing of dates and times, and around handling of timezones and daylight savings time, but there is already a significant number of tests around these parts, so I feel pretty good about where we're at.

-The `Time` module is more prone to change, but likely won't change too drastically moving forward.
+There is still potential for a lot of API change, pre-1.0, but that should be expected while Elixir is still in a high state of flux, particularly with records potentially going away.

-To add this library to your project, edit your mix.exs file so that it looks similar to this:
+To use timex with your projects, edit your mix.exs file and add it as a dependency:

 ```elixir
 defp deps do